numpy/numpy/doc/source/reference/c-api.iterator.rst

     This gives back a pointer to the ``nop`` operand PyObjects that are being iterated.
 The result points into ``iter``, so the caller does not gain any references to the PyObjects.

+.. cfunction:: npy_int8* NpyIter_GetMaskNAIndexArray(NpyIter* iter)

+    .. versionadded:: 1.7

+    This gives back a pointer to the ``nop`` indices which map construction operands with :cdata:`NPY_ITER_USE_MASKNA` flagged
+    to their corresponding NA mask operands and vice versa.
+For operands which were not flagged with :cdata:`NPY_ITER_USE_MASKNA`, this array contains negative values.

 .. cfunction:: PyObject* NpyIter_GetIterView(NpyIter* iter, npy_intp i)